harp-tech/protocol/BinaryProtocol-8bit.md

 > [!NOTE]
 >
-> The full timestamp information can be retrieved using the formula:
+> The full timestamp information, in seconds, can be retrieved using the formula:
-> Timestamp = Seconds + Microseconds * 32e-6
+> `Timestamp = Seconds + Microseconds * 32e-6`

 ### Payload (? bytes)